NUNHEAD - GREENWICH PARK

 (photo: Aug 2013)

-Following the course of the line, the building in the centre of the photo is on Burney St, at the junction with Royal Hill.
+Following the course of the line, the office building in the centre of the photo is on Burney St, at the junction with Royal Hill.
 It used to house the Greenwich police station but has since been demolished.

 (photo: Aug 2013)